reddymohithh/mba-prep/README.md

 These are the next things I would prioritise if this were a real product:

 **High impact, low effort**
-- Topic-wise performance breakdown: show which topics within a section the user scores weakest on, so they can direct study time more precisely
+- Topic-wise performance breakdown: show which topics within a section the user scores weakest on, so they can direct study time
 - Export results as PDF: useful for the user to share progress with a mentor or tutor

 **Medium term**